My Diverse Hispano-Levantine Heritage

 In general, detestation of the Jewish people had simmered since Roman times, and was related to the Church’s formalized theological position which claimed that the Jewish people were collectively responsible for the death of Jesus; this is an anti-Jewish trope which still exists by certain Christians to this day.

 At the time, the Jews in Spain were well assimilated into Spanish society.
-Some became wealthy, others worked as weavers, fisherman, craftsmen, bakers, money traders, and some fought in battle (as both officers and average foot soldiers)—first for Muslim, then later Christian armies.
 Yet, during the 14th and 15th centuries, Christian hatred of the Jews continued to increase, until it was complete with intense acts of violence in nearly every city.
-Between the 14th and 15th centuries, it has been reported up to 50,000 Jews were murdered in their homes and synagogues by rowdy mobs, stirred up through passionate Christian orators that issued repetitive inflammatory sermons.
+Between the 14th and 15th centuries, it has been reported up to 50,000 Spanish Jews were murdered in their homes and synagogues by rowdy mobs, stirred up through passionate church orators that issued repetitive inflammatory sermons.

 This torment caused many Jews to capitulate and convert to Christianity—some out of sincere fear, and others to just be accepted; it is interesting to note that the latter group often continued to practice Judaism at home under stealth.